giwrgosftw/DigitalReceipt-CloudProject-PythonFlask-RESTfulAPI-PartialCreditCards/README.md

 3. Browse in the folder (e.g. using cmd)
 4. Running the app, type "python app.py" (e.g. in cmd)
 5. Browse to the IP which the console shows
-6. Run Postman and use the options Body -> raw -> JSON(application/json)
+6. Run Postman and use the options: Body -> raw -> JSON(application/json)

 # Video link
 https://youtu.be/xfcRV6PbOOg